WTA 125 tournaments

 WTA 125 tournaments are an international series of professional women's tennis tournaments organized by the Women's Tennis Association since 2012.

-Also called the WTA Challengers (analogous to the trademarked men's ATP Challenger Tour), the WTA 125 is the second highest level of women's competition, below the top-tier WTA Tour, and above the ITF Women's World Tennis Tour tournaments.
+They are currently part of the WTA Challenger Tour and are also known as the WTA Challengers (analogous to the trademarked men's ATP Challenger Tour).
+The WTA 125 is the second highest level of women's competition, below the top-tier WTA Tour, and above the Women's World Tennis Tour tournaments.

 Players who succeed in the WTA 125 tournaments earn sufficient overall WTA ranking points to become eligible for the main draw or qualifying draw entry of WTA Tour tournaments.
 Results such as titles won at a WTA 125 event are separately counted from the same player's achievements at WTA Tour level tournaments.
 However match results from WTA 125 events are counted and added into WTA players' overall head-to-head win/loss statistics.